fbpx

 Using Antibiotic Resistance Genes As Markers

-There is some concern about using antibiotic resistance genes as markers.
-The antibiotic resistance genes spread to other bacteria, producing strains of pathogenic (disease-causing) bacteria that it could not kill with antibiotics.
+There is some concern about using antibiotic-resistance genes as markers.
+The antibiotic-resistance genes spread to other bacteria, producing strains of pathogenic (disease-causing) bacteria that it could not kill with antibiotics.
 In insulin production, the risk is probably very small, because the genetically modified bacteria are only grown in fermenters and not released into the wild.
 But now there are many different kinds of genetically modified bacteria around, some of which are used in situations in which their genes might be passed on to other bacteria.
-If these bacteria were pathogens, then we might end up with diseases that are un-treatable.
+If these bacteria were pathogens, then we might end up with untreatable diseases.

 Fig (A) : 6 A transgenic mouse expressing a gene for a fluorescent protein.